joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 ### Differences between Change and Event

 You might have noticed I am using the terms **Change** and **Event**, and that is deliberate.
 I want to make a clear distinction between a Change (as something we expect to happen as the result of an action) and an Event (a fact that has been persisted, meaning it actually already happened).
-Until persistence, it is just a Change.
+Until persisted, an Event is just a Change we expect to see happen.

 A Change and an Event, they are two different things, serving distinct purposes and potentially having different structures.
 For simplicity, I have kept their implementation mostly the same in this blog, the only real difference is that an Event has its own ID, because persisted.